doitintl/iris3/README.md

 ## Note: Organization focus

 Note that Iris is designed to serve the organization.
-It is not designed around serving a single project (though you can configure that).
-Only one instance of Iris runs at any one time in an organization.
+* It is not designed around serving a single project (though you can configure that).
+* Only one instance of Iris runs at any one time in an organization.
+* The organization focus was chosen because labels are used for billing analysis which is typically done on the organization level (even though projects can be associated arbitrarily with billing accounts).

 ## Iris doesn't add new information